celyk/GPUTrail/README.md

 - `use_red_as_alpha`: Use the red channel of the texture as alpha
 - `billboard`: Make the trail face the camera (experimental)
 - `dewiggle`: Improve texture mapping to the trail
-- `clip_overlaps`: Prevent trail self-intersection
+- `clip_overlaps`: Prevent trail self-intersectionis
-- `snap_to_transform`: Snap the trail start to the node's position
+- `snap_to_transform`: Snap the trail start to the node's position, and regardless of the particles own framerate

 ## Example